 1. Double-click to Open Files

 The basic way to open a file on the Mac — and on Windows as well — is to double-click a file.
-By default, it opens with the application that is assigned to work with its file type; so, if you have Microsoft Office on your Mac, a .doc file opens in Word, and an .xls file opens in Excel.
+By default, it opens with the application that is assigned to work with its file type; so, if you have Microsoft Office on your Mac, a .docx file opens in Word, and an .xls file opens in Excel.
+Some file extensions are clearer about which app opens them, such as .pages or .numbers files that open with the Pages and Numbers apps.
 Only one app can open each file type when you double-click it, but as you’ll see below, you can open files with other apps, and you can change the default app that opens a given file type.

 If you receive a file as an attachment to an email, you can open it by double-clicking it, as you would a file in the Finder.